 So if we run this, we get an error saying that it’s not valid to convert a long to a short.

-But let’s say we want to go ahead and keep that result as a short.
+But let’s say we want to go ahead and keep that result as short.
 We need to do a cast.
-But we want to cast this time is the value of the entire result here.
-So what we are going to do it put the short cast in front of it here.
+But we want to cast this time as the value of the entire result here.
+So what we are going to do is put the short cast in front of it here.